Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: Conclusions

 GW astronomy is a new branch of astronomy.
 After decades of research, the first observation was made in 2015, and the field has grown rapidly since.
 These discoveries have been led by the LVK, an international collaboration of thousands of scientists.
 Sharing these discoveries has been a priority for the LVK.
 As a new field, communication has been essential to both publicise and explain results.

 LVK activities span a range of audiences and media.
+Within the LVK, different activities are run by different teams, some coordinated Collaboration-wide, while others reflect individual interests.
+This provides a rich environment, where science-communication resources can be shared between different communications efforts.
 Many resources are used in multiple contexts, such that utility can be amplified beyond the original target, e.g., paper plots used on social media, infographics in talks, and data audifications in musical performances.